moodle/devdocs/docs/guides/moodleapp/customisation/remote-themes-upgrade-guide.md

 }
 ```

-To change a color on a particular icon, you’ll have to use the class of each handler.
+To change a color on a particular icon, you'll have to use the class of each handler.
 For example, to change the color of the folder icon on the menu item named Files:

 ```css title="Ionic 3 legacy code"
 page-core-mainmenu-more .ion-md-folder,